SharanyaDesu/Automated-Master-Data-Health-Governor-/README.md

 The workflow waits for the per-issue response, evaluated in the If1 node.

-If approved (true branch), the Data Cleaner Agent runs:

-Powered by Google Gemini Chat Model
+If approved (true branch), the Data Cleaner Agent runs --> Powered by Google Gemini Chat Model

 Tools available to it: